Dog Friendly Things To Do in Brighton & Dog Friendly Restaurants

-Since we got Ruby a year ago, our holiday plans always have one extra consideration.
+Since we brought Ruby and Nova into our lives, our holiday plans always have one extra consideration.
 Will the hotel allow dogs?
-Can we bring her into a restaurant or can we at least sit outside?
-Will she be allowed near the big attractions or will we be told off?
+Can we bring them into a restaurant or can we at least sit outside?
+Will they be allowed near the big attractions or will we be told off?

 I’ve therefore listed the best activities, hotels and places to eat while in Brighton if you’re with your furry pal.

-You can either stay in a private room or a shared dorm, while our private room overlooked the West Pier (also known as the burned down pier or ruined pier), as well as the i360, plus a 1 minute walk from the upside down house (worth looking at if you haven’t heard of it before.
+We also stayed at another one along the seafront but it has since closed its doors, but it was a nice private room overlooking the West Pier (also known as the burned down pier or ruined pier), as well as the i360, plus a 1 minute walk from the upside down house (worth looking at if you haven’t heard of it before).
 This also made for a great walking spot in the morning, as we headed down at 7am and walked along the scenic coastline, a nice change from the local park.

 The room was a brilliant size, with plenty of space to put down our bags and all of Ruby’s extra bits.
 They had a table at the side for Raquel to do her make-up, plus plenty of lighting and a funky decor.